Bennykillua/Getting-started-in-Technical-Writing/README.md

 ## Need to contact someone?

-Please reach out to me (Benny Ifeanyi) on [Twitter](https://twitter.com/Bennykillua) or [Linkedin](https://www.linkedin.com/in/ifeanyi-iheagwara/)
+You can reach out to me (Benny Ifeanyi) on [Twitter](https://twitter.com/Bennykillua) or [Linkedin](https://www.linkedin.com/in/ifeanyi-iheagwara/)

 The GitHub Octodex images used in this repo was gotten from the [offical website](https://octodex.github.com/)

-If you like our project then we would really appreciate a Star ⭐
+We would greatly appreciate a Star if you like our project ⭐